 Implement Engine Cleanup Support

 It is important to release the allocated resources when the game engine shuts down.
-The cleanup process is rather involved and occurs in the reversed of system component initialization order.
+The cleanup process is rather involved and occurs in the reverse order of system component initialization.

 Edit index.js once again, this time to implement support for game engine cleanup.
 Import from the loop module, then define and export the cleanup() function.